khulnasoft-lab/docker-actions/docker/tag/README.md

-# GitHub Action for Docker Login
+# GitHub Action for Docker Tag

 The GitHub Action for Docker tagging uses the current environment to tag built images with a variety of GitHub identifiers: